oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_multitenant_lifecycle_automation/em_multitenant_lifecycle_automation.md

 23. In the Procedure Activity page, view the status of the procedure.

 24. Optionally **Click** the status link for each step to view the details of the execution of each step.
-Once the procedure is completed, you can **Navigate to Targets >> Databases,** Click on CDB186 and you will see the newly created PDB
+Once the procedure is completed, you can Navigate to ***Targets >> Databases***, Click on CDB186 and you will see the newly created PDB

 **Note**: You do not have to wait until the steps complete and move on to the next section.